Creating Decision Tables

 Follow these steps to create a new decision table:

-- Navigate to the rule package to which the new decision table will belong in the Explorer Tree (verify that you have selected the correct Tenant from the Tenant drop-down list).
+- Navigate to the rule package to which the new decision table will belong in the left navigation (verify that you have selected the correct Tenant from the Tenant drop-down list).
 Navigate to the correct node of the business structure under the rule package, which will define the node at which your decision table will be created.
 If you create the decision table at the rule package level, it will be a global rule.
-Select the node in the Explorer Tree and click the Rules tab.
+Select the node and click the Rules tab.

 - Click New Decision Table.

 - In the Rule Summary, the ID field is populated automatically.
 It cannot be edited.

 - Enter a Name for the decision table (for example, Status).

 - Enter a brief Description for the rule (for example, Adjust the priority, dependingupon the customer's status).